 Is studying at university much different to college or sixth form?

 For me, university has been very different from studying at sixth form.
 I found it best to establish a routine quite early on and treat my studies like a 9 to 5 job.
-Especially when learning remotely and not being able to attend university as often as I would have done in usual circumstances having a routine has helped me motivate myself.

 Also, university requires a lot more independence than I had been used to at sixth form, which can be quite an adjustment at first.
 But after speaking with other students on my course and finding that community of like-minded students, it made me feel less overwhelmed with the work, and more motivated to do well in my modules.